akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_4.md

  1. Starts watching new device actors when they are created.
  2. Removes a device actor from the @scala[`Map[String, ActorRef]`] @java[`Map<String, ActorRef>`] &#8212; which maps devices to device actors &#8212; when the notification indicates it has stopped.

 Unfortunately, the `Terminated` message only contains the `ActorRef` of the child actor.
 We need the actor's ID to remove it from the map of existing device to device actor mappings.
-To be able to do this removal, we need to introduce another placeholder, @scala[`Map[String, ActorRef]`] @java[`Map<String, ActorRef>`], that allow us to find out the device ID corresponding to a given `ActorRef`.
+To be able to do this removal, we need to introduce another placeholder, @scala[`Map[ActorRef, String]`] @java[`Map<ActorRef, String>`], that allow us to find out the device ID corresponding to a given `ActorRef`.

 Adding the functionality to identify the actor results in this: